alaaalloush/Kafka-Spark-Crime-Analysis/README.md

 # Kafka-spark-crime-analysis
-statistical analysis of the San Francisco crime incidents using Apache Spark Structured Streaming
+This project provides statistical analysis of the San Francisco crime incidents using Apache Spark Structured Streaming